Automattic/blaze-ads/README.md

 # Blaze Ads

-A WooCommerce plugin that allow you to promote your store and products with a single-click advertising campaigns.
+A WordPress plugin that allow you to promote your site with a single-click advertising campaigns.

 ## Dependencies
-* WooCommerce
+* WooCommerce (optional)
-* Jetpack
+* Jetpack (optional)

 ## Development